 The healthcare infrastructure in this very remote area has improved immensely in the last 10 years, however many people with serious conditions do not know where or how to seek specialised medical care.
 Many of these people come to us, as we are a beacon in the area and we try to help them get the correct treatment.
 It is very difficult to talk conservation with someone who is in pain.

 Our extensive medical emergency programme has helped many people who suffer from a wide range of problems.
 Through generous support from far and wide, we are able to identify, refer or treat peoples ailments.
 People with health issues are often so desperate that they are pushed to poach or illegally harvest natural resources to fund treatment.
 Hence the importance of this programme from a conservation perspective.

 In partnership with MEAK, the Trust has helped to restore sight to hundreds of people in the area.
-We have carried out catarract operations and dealt with the complications of trachoma which is such a huge problem.
-To date we have done 4 eye missions together, and have provided training for the government nurse in Latakwen who can now diagnose and treat many eye complications.
+We have carried out cataract operations and dealt with the complications of trachoma which is a huge problem.
+To date we have done 5 eye missions together, and have provided training for the government nurse in Latakwen who can now diagnose and treat many eye complications.

 Main supporters of this programme